whyhankee/node-flw/README.md

 ### .n(num, fn, callback)

-Call an async function `num` times and return the results as an Array The difference with `.times` is that `.n` will pass the index as first argument
+Call an async function `num` times and return the results as an Array.
+The difference with `.times` is that `.n` will pass the index as first argument

 example: